make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - Interruptions are welcome
 - There are no pop quizes or hidden tests so don't worry about the details
 - It's less about the math itself and more about how we learn the math
-- We will conduct a couple of fun polls to give you an opportunity to cast your votes
+- We will also conduct a couple of fun polls to give you an opportunity to cast your votes

 # A Hypothetical Game